5.1 Requirement for Contracting

 Support Agreements for Use of Government Resources

-For proposed use of NASA resources, a SBA SBIR/STTR Support Agreement template is available in the Firm Library (http://sbir.gsfc.nasa.gov/sbir/firm_library/index.html) and must be executed before a contractor can use NASA resources.
-Offerors shall only include a signed letter of commitment from an authorized NASA point of contact in the proposals.
-NASA expects selected offerors to finalize and execute their SBA SBIR/STTR Support Agreement during the negotiation period with the NSSC.
+For proposed use of NASA resources, a NASA SBIR/STTR Support Agreement template is available in the Resources section (https://sbir.gsfc.nasa.gov/sbir/firm_library/index.html) and must be executed before a contractor can use NASA resources.
+Offerors shall only include a signed letter of commitment from an authorized NASA point of contact in the complete proposal packages.
+NASA expects selected offerors to finalize and execute their NASA SBIR Support Agreement during the negotiation period with the NSSC.

 Contractor Responsibilities for Costs

 In accordance with FAR Part 45, it is NASA's policy not to provide services, equipment, or facilities (resources) (capital equipment, tooling, test, and computer facilities, etc.) for the performance of work under SBIR contracts.
 Generally, any contractor will furnish its own resources to perform the proposed work on the contract.